Volodymyr-Korolevych/try-it-nuxt-content/demo/content/articles/read-me.md

   <try-it-page />
 </template>
 ```
-It behaves fully as \<try-it-block>, but on the sepatate page.
+It behaves fully as \<try-it-block>, but on a sepatate page.
 To allow user to go back there adiitional button "Go Back To Continue Reading" is introduced, it redirects user to the same place where user pressed the button "Full screen" or "Try It".

 --------------------------------------------------------- ----

-**\<try-it-img>** component is additional, complementary and serves to show images, placed to ***/assets/images*** folder
+**\<try-it-img>** component is additional, complementary and serves to show images, placed to ***/assets/images*** folder.

 ### Setup